denten-books/plain-text/2-device.md

 way the *idea* of citizen reporters, to take a Soviet example that he uses, has the potential to democratize journalism.
-But, as long as the production of newspapers remains outside of the writer's immediate control, citizen journalism is bound to remain, in Benjamin's words, "an article of consumption."
-The market ultimately transforms the potential for any meaningful political struggle---the struggle for the control of resources---into mere "comfortable contemplation" [@benjamin_author_1983].
+But, as long as the production of newspapers remains outside of the writer's immediate control, citizen journalism is bound to remain, *in practice*, "an article of consumption."
+The market ultimately transforms the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].

 Is it possible then for poetic form to evolve without the corresponding evolution in structures of literary production?
 It seems not.
 Like Shklovsky, Benjamin saw a small ray of hope in the techniques of enjambment and interruption.
 Emerging art forms like photo-montage and the epic theater puncture the illusion of artistic unity.
-"Epic theater does not reproduce conditions," he writes.
+"Epic theater does not reproduce conditions," Benjamin writes.
 It is not mimetic; it "discloses" and "uncovers."
 The technique of interruption, by which a playwright freezes the scene, for example, functions to create a caesura within the structure of the play.
 Like Lubbock's detached objectification of the novel, interruption brings attention to the artifice of the art form.
 It places the audience and the actor out of position.
-No longer passive participants, they are invited to suspend the suspension of disbelief.
+No longer passive participants, the audience is invited to suspend the suspension of disbelief.
 The veil is lifted.
 A measure of discomfort enters into the situation.
 Actors appear for what they are: paid performers in costume.
 And the audience catches a glimpse of itself as a group of consumers paying for a pleasurable experience.
-At its most effective, epic drama shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption could persevere beyond theater, continuing to expose the uncomfortable truths about the human condition long after the theatrical event [@benjamin_author_1983, 99-102].
+At the height of its powers, epic drama shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption can persevere beyond theater, continuing to expose the uncomfortable truths about the human condition [@benjamin_author_1983, 99-102].

 Put into traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on an understanding of production as it relates to its cognates: authorship, technique, creation, craft, making, poiesis.
-Even in those cases when authors write freely, without duress, they cannot chose chose the means of writing.
+Even in those cases when authors write freely, without duress, they cannot chose the means of writing.
 Neither do readers wholly determine the contexts of meaning making.
 "The means of production do not depend on the free will," Marx wrote [@marx_collected_1976, 181; @winner_autonomous_1978, 83].
-It is not enough therefore to be an independent producer of commodities, a free agent.
+It is not enough therefore to be an independent supplier of commodities, a free agent.
 One must be free also to produce new *ways of producing*.
+The liberated writer transforms, in Benjamin's words, from the "supplier" of technique into an "engineer," able to adapt the literary apparatus towards one's own ends [@benjamin_author_1983, 102].

-Otherwise, technics---the patterns of making---are a given.
-They exist a priori, embodied by the received technologies.
+Without self-determination, technics---the patterns of making---are a given.
+They exist a priori, embodied by received technology.
 Langdon Winner, a contemporary theorist of science and technology, called this effect the "conditioning of technological inheritance" [@winner_autonomous_1978, 83].
-Technology may not have politics as such, but it does carry the force of law, as when for example an architect fails to design for handicapped access [@winner_artifacts_1980].
-One can take a vote to exclude the handicapped explicitly, but architectural oversight entails the same consequences---with one major difference.
-The technological decisions do not always go through the same channels of democratic deliberation.
-They carry the force of law, without the legal framework.
+Technology may not have politics as such, but it can entail effects comparable to the force of law, as when for example an architect fails to design for handicapped access [@winner_artifacts_1980].
+An organization can vote to exclude the handicapped from their buildings by political means.
+The technical, architectural oversight entails the same consequences---with one major difference.
+The technological decision does not always go through the same channels of democratic deliberation as voting.
+It carries the force of law, without the legal framework.
 The commitments stick.
-Once embodied in copper and stone they are difficult to restructure [@winner_artifacts_1980].
+Once embodied in stone they are difficult to restructure [@winner_artifacts_1980].
 It is, for Winner, a soft, suggestive kind of a determinism---the determinism of affordances.

 Literary technics are similarly inherited.
 I did not, for example, chose to write in this way, in this format, using these words, in this manner, on this